 So, inspired by Sehrope Sarkuni's recent post, here's a collection of AWS tips I wish someone had told me when I was starting out.
 These are based on things I've learned deploying various applications on AWS both personally and for my day job.
 Some are just "gotcha"'s to watch out for (and that I fell victim to), some are things I've heard from other people that I ended up implementing and finding useful, but mostly they're just things I've learned the hard way.

 Store no application state on your servers.

 The reason for this is so that if you server gets killed, you won't lose any application state.
-To that end, sessions should be stored in a database, not on the local filesystem.
+To that end, sessions should be stored in a database (or some other sort of central storage; memcached, redis, etc.), not on the local filesystem.
 Logs should be handled via syslog (or similar) and sent to a remote store.
 Uploads should go direct to S3 (don't store on local filesystem and have another process move to S3 for example).
 And any post-processing or long running tasks should be done via an asynchronous queue (SQS is great for this).

 Edit: For S3 uploads, HN user krallin pointed out that you can bypass your server entirely and use pre-signed URLs to let your users upload directly to S3.

 Log lines normally have information like timestamp, pid, etc. You'll also probably want to add instance-id, region, availability-zone and environment (staging, production, etc), as these will help debugging considerably.
 You can get this information from the instance metadata service.
 The method I use is to grab this information as part of my bootstrap scripts, and store it in files on the filesystem (/env/az, /env/region, etc).
 This way I'm not constantly querying the metadata service for the information.
 You should make sure this information gets updated properly when your instances reboot, as you don't want to save an AMI and have the same data persist, as it will then be incorrect.

 If you need to interact with AWS, use the SDK for your langauge.